-Introduction
+1. Introduction

-Pursuant to Listing Rule 5.97 issued by the Malta Financial Services Authority, Melita Capital p.l.c. (the "Company") is hereby reporting on the extent of its adoption of the Code of Principles of Good Corporate Governance (the "Principles") with respect to the period under review.
+Pursuant to the Listing Rules issued by the Malta Financial Services Authority, Melita Capital p.l.c. (the "Company") is hereby reporting on the extent of its adoption of the Code of Principles of Good Corporate Governance (the "Principles") with respect to the financial year under review.